raghavgarg97/CXM_EvaluationSet_Builder/README.md

 This will:
 - Generate and cluster KBs and issues for the specified brand
 - Simulate conversations in the specified language
-- Output labeled datasets for all benchmark tasks
+- Create evaluation sets for all specified Sprinklr services

 ### Configuration